ariesco/CafeInMaude/README.md

 ==================================================

 CafeInMaude is a tool to introduce CafeOBJ specifications into the Maude system.
-Please note that the current version of CafeInMaude runs in Maude alpha132 (December 2020), please visit the *previous versions* folder for Maude 2 versions (note older versions do not support most of the features, like parallel execution).
+Please note that the current version of CafeInMaude runs in Maude 3.4 (March 2024), please visit the *previous versions* folder for Maude 2 versions (note older versions do not support most of the features, like parallel execution).